 Walk into any thriving coffee shop and you will notice something almost immediately, before you hear the hiss of the espresso machine or smell the roast in the air.
 Your eye is drawn straight to the counter.
 The cafe counter is not simply a place to take orders and hand over drinks.
 It is the visual anchor of the entire space, the operational engine of the business, and the first physical touchpoint between your brand and every single customer who walks through the door.

 Getting coffee shop counter design right is, therefore, one of the most consequential decisions you will make during a cafe fitout.
+Understanding the practical phases of a cafe fit out in London can prevent delayed openings and keep your budget in check.
 Done well, it sets the tone for everything.
 Done poorly, it creates bottlenecks, confuses customers, and undermines an otherwise beautiful interior.
 At Oraanj Interiors, we have designed cafe counters across a wide range of concepts, from intimate neighbourhood espresso bars to high-footfall urban coffee destinations, and this guide distills everything we have learned.

-Why Cafe Counter Design Deserves to Be Your First Priority?
+Why Does Cafe Counter Design Deserves to Be Your First Priority?

 Consider the journey every customer takes.
 They enter, they queue, they order, they wait, they collect.
 Each of these micro-moments passes through or around your counter.
 If the layout is awkward, the queue spills into the seating area.
 If the service point is too low, your baristas are hunched over all day.
 If there is no visual distinction between “order here” and “collect here”, you will spend the first six months of trading verbally redirecting confused customers.

-Understanding the Different Types of Cafe Counter Layout
+What Are the Different Types of Cafe Counter Layout?

 Not every coffee shop counter design follows the same format.
 The right layout for your business depends on your square footage, your service model, and the volume of customers you expect to serve.
+For tighter spaces, implementing specialised interior is crucial to keep the footprint uncluttered and operational.
+Integrating these structural divisions with robust restaurant floor plan design principles prevents your service counter from clashing with incoming pedestrian flow.
 Here are the configurations we, as an expert Cafe Interior Designer, most frequently design for clients.

 The Linear Counter